Ouranosinc/Magpie/docs/configuration.rst

 At startup, `Magpie` application will load multiple configuration files to define various behaviours or setup operations.
 These are defined though the following configuration settings presented below.

-All generic `Magpie` configuration settings can be defined through either the `magpie.ini <MagpieCfgINI>`_ file or environment variables.
-Values defined in `magpie.ini <MagpieCfgINI>`_ are expected to follow the ``magpie.[variable_name]`` format, and corresponding ``MAGPIE_[VARIABLE_NAME]`` format is used for environment variables.
-Both of these alternatives match the constants defined in `<../magpie/constants.py>`_ and can be used interchangeably.
+All generic `Magpie` configuration settings can be defined through either the `magpie.ini`_ file or environment variables.
+Values defined in `magpie.ini`_ are expected to follow the ``magpie.[variable_name]`` format, and corresponding ``MAGPIE_[VARIABLE_NAME]`` format is used for environment variables.
+Both of these alternatives match the constants defined in `constants.py`_ and can be used interchangeably.
 Order of resolution will prioritize setting values over environment variables in case of matching duplicates values.

+.. _constants.py: ../magpie/constants.py

 Configuration Files
 -------------------